-The nursing curriculum incorporates LAU’s liberal arts core requirements.
+The nursing curriculum incorporates LAU’s Liberal Arts and Sciences core requirements.
 This gives students the tools of independent learning and adds breadth and depth to the curriculum.
-Many of the LAC requirements also provide the knowledge and values required to be a sensitive and ethical health care professional.
+Many of the LASC requirements also provide the knowledge and values required to be a sensitive and ethical health care professional.

 State-of-the-art classrooms and laboratories

 The School of Nursing facilities include “smart” classrooms equipped with the most current instructional technology as well as a Clinical Simulation Center configured in a hospital-like setting that will foster active learning and engagement with peers.
 The Simulation Center is equipped with advanced patient simulators that allow students to learn new skills in a safe setting, practicing them until they gain confidence.

 The ARCSON faculty has developed a concept-based curriculum that will foster in-depth understanding of the knowledge essential for today’s professional nurse.
 Concept-based learning moves beyond memorization of facts and uses instructional approaches that assist students to integrate new knowledge and apply it to patient care.
 The health and illness concepts being taught form the foundation for nursing practice with patients in all types of settings.
 The professional nursing concepts included in the curriculum pertain to the values, roles and responsibilities of professional nurses and key aspects of the health care system.
 You will learn these concepts and their application through instruction in the classroom, Clinical Simulation Center, and hospital and community health settings.